maxim-saplin/ambilytics/README.md

 All reports outside `Realtime` can take up to a day to be in sync

 ## 4. No data in Realtime reports (on Android, iOS, macOS)
-For mobile platforms (and macOS) Firebase Analytics uploads/processes data in batches, i.e. it takes some time to collect and than send and display it (presumably for battery saving).
+For mobile platforms (Android, iOS) Firebase Analytics uploads/processes data in batches, i.e. it takes some time to collect and than send and display it (presumably for battery saving).
 As a result you get jagged events (i.e. some come right away, some take time).

-# Contributing

-We welcome contributions to improve Ambilytics!
-Feel free to open issues, submit pull requests, or provide feedback.